 In settings where the reward signal is shared, agents cannot easily determine their individual contribution to the reward, a problem known as multi-agent credit assignment.
-It can be tackled with difference rewards \cite{aristocrat,difference}.
+It can be tackled with difference rewards \citep{aristocrat,difference}.
 Instead of using the shared reward $R(s,a)$, agents compute a shaped reward:

 where $a^{-i}$ is the joint action all agents except $i$ and $c^i$ is a \emph{default action} for agent $i$ used to replace $a^i$.
-This way, an agent can assess its own contribution, and therefore each action that improves $\Delta R^i$ also improves the global reward $R(s,a)$ \cite{visualizing}.
+This way, an agent can assess its own contribution, and therefore each action that improves $\Delta R^i$ also improves the global reward $R(s,a)$ \citep{visualizing}.
 This however requires access to the complete reward function, or the use of a resettable simulator to estimate $R(s,\langle a^{-i},c^i\rangle)$.
 Moreover, the choice of the default action can be problematic.
-The \emph{aristocrat utility} \cite{aristocrat} avoids this choice by marginalizing out an agent by computing its expected contribution to the reward given its current policy $\pi_{\theta^i}$:
+The \emph{aristocrat utility} \citep{aristocrat} avoids this choice by marginalizing out an agent by computing its expected contribution to the reward given its current policy $\pi_{\theta^i}$:

-The work of \citeauthor{reward2} \cite{reward2} learns a local approximation of the reward function $R_{\psi^i}(s,a^i)$ for each agent $i$, and uses it to compute the difference rewards of Equation \ref{eq:dr} as:
+The work of \citep{reward2} learns a local approximation of the reward function $R_{\psi^i}(s,a^i)$ for each agent $i$, and uses it to compute the difference rewards of Equation \eqref{eq:dr}, by fixing a default action $c^i$, as:

-Counterfactual Multiagent Policy Gradients (COMA) \cite{coma} is a state-of-the-art deep MAPG algorithm that adapts difference rewards and aristocrat utility to use the $Q$-function, approximated by a centralized critic $Q_{\omega}(s,a)$, by providing the policy gradients of the agents with a counterfactual advantage function:
+Counterfactual Multiagent Policy Gradients (COMA) \citep{coma} is a state-of-the-art deep MAPG algorithm that adapts difference rewards and aristocrat utility to use the $Q$-function, approximated by a centralized critic $Q_{\omega}(s,a)$ learned under the CTDE paradigm (as the algorithm is designed for general partially observable multi-agent domains \citep{decpomdp}, where agents cannot access the environment state $s_t$), by providing the policy gradients of the agents with a counterfactual advantage function: